 Helps in Pain Relief

-There is a component in nutmeg, which acts like menthol with natural pain-relieving properties.
-So, when you spice your cooking with nutmeg, you can reduce pain resulting from injuries, strains, wounds and arthritis.
+There is a part in nutmeg, which acts like menthol with natural pain-relieving properties.
+So, when you spice your cooking with nutmeg, you can cut pain resulting from injuries, strains, wounds and arthritis.

 - Improves Oral Health

 When it comes to traditional medicine, nutmeg is the most effective for oral health.
 To fight conditions like bad breath or halitosis, nutmeg is the best solution.
 The antibacterial components help to achieve this.
 The antibacterial component kills the bacteria that causes bad breath and improves the gums and teeth.
 For that reason, nutmeg and extracts of it are usually found in herbal and organic mouthwashes and toothpaste.